-D.1.10 Record Keeping Requirements

-- (a) To document the compliance status with Condition D.1.1 the Permittee shall maintain records in accordance with (1) through (3) below.
-Records maintained for (1) through (3) shall be taken monthly and shall be complete and sufficient to establish compliance with the VOC emission limits established in Condition D.1.1.
-Records necessary to demonstrate compliance shall be available within 30 days of the end of each compliance period. - (1) The amount and VOC content of each gel coat, resin, catalyst and solvent used.
-Records shall include purchase orders, invoices, and material safety data sheets (MSDS) necessary to verify the type and amount used.

-- (2) The total VOC usage for each month; and - (3) The weight of VOCs emitted for each compliance period. - (b) To document the compliance status with Condition D.1.5, the Permittee shall maintain the following training records: - (1) A copy of the current training program. - (2) A list of all current personnel, by name, that are required to be trained and the dates they were trained and the date of the most recent refresher training.
-Records of prior training programs and former personnel are not required to be maintained. - (c) Section C General Record Keeping Requirements contains the Permittee's obligations with regard to the records required by this condition.
+- D.1.6 Record Keeping Requirements - (a) To document the compliance status with Conditions D.1.1 and D.1.2, the Permittee shall maintain the following records in accordance with (1) and (2) below. - (1) Monthly usage by weight, monomer content, method of application, and other emission reduction techniques for each resin shall be recorded.
+VOC emissions shall be calculated by multiplying the usage of each resin by the emission factor that is appropriate for the monomer content, method of application, and other emission reduction techniques for each resin, and summing the emissions for all resins.
+Emission factors shall be obtained from the reference approved by IDEM, OAQ. - (2) Until such time that new emissions information is made available by U.S. EPA in its AP-42 document or other U.S. EPA-approved form, emission factors shall be taken from the following reference approved by IDEM, OAQ: "Unified Emission Factors for Open Molding of Composites", American Composites Manufacturers Association (ACMA), October 13, 2009 or its updates.
+For operations not addressed by this reference, emission factors shall be taken from U.S. EPA's AP-42 document.
+For the purposes of these emission calculations, monomer in resins that is not styrene or methyl methacrylate shall be considered as styrene on an equivalent weight basis. - (b) To document the compliance status with Conditions D.1.1 and D.1.2, the Permittee shall maintain records in accordance with (1) through (5) below.
+Records maintained for (1) through (5) shall be taken monthly and shall be complete and sufficient to establish compliance with the VOC and HAP monomer content limits.
+Records necessary to demonstrate compliance shall be available not later than thirty (30) days of the end of each compliance period.
+Examples of such records include but are not limited to: - (1) The amount and VOC content of each material and solvent used.
+Records shall include purchase orders, invoices, and material safety data sheets (MSDS), manufacturer's certified product data sheets, and calculations necessary to verify the type, amount used, and HAP content of each resin; - (2) A log of the dates of use; - (3) Method of application and other emission reduction techniques for each resin used; - (4) Monthly calculations demonstrating compliance on an equivalent emissions mass basis if non-compliant resins are used during that month; - (5) The average styrene concentration in the resin used, if non-compliant resins are used during that month. - (c) To document the compliance status with Condition D.1.3, the Permittee shall maintain the following training records: - (1) A copy of the current training program; - (2) A list of all current personnel, by name, that are required to be trained and the dates they were trained and the date of the most recent refresher training.
+Records of prior training programs and former personnel are not required to be maintained. - (d) Section C General Record Keeping Requirements contains the Permittee's obligations with regard to the records required by this condition.

-D.1.11 Reporting Requirements
+D.1.7 Reporting Requirements

-A quarterly summary of the information to document the compliance status with Condition D.1.1 shall be submitted not later than thirty (30) days after the end of the quarter being reported.
-Section C - General Reporting contains the Permittee's obligation with regard to the reporting required by this condition.
-The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(34).
+A quarterly summary of the information to document the compliance status with Conditions D.1.1(a) and D.1.2 shall be submitted not later than thirty (30) days after the end of the quarter being reported.
+Section C - General Reporting Requirements contains the Permittee's obligation with regard to the reporting required by this condition.
+The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official," as defined by 326 IAC 2-7-1(35).